 For families that want immediate access to nature and the ability to easily pop out of the park to restock, the seasonal South Campground is the spot to be.
 This reservations-only national park campsite is walking distance to the visitor center and park shuttle.
 With its view of the Watchman, South Campground is perfect for families ready to get out and explore.
 You’ll want a site with some shade, and site 018 should fit the bill if you can get it.

-EAST COAST FUN: The 8 Best East Coast Vacations for Any Time of Year
+EAST COAST FUN: 10 Best East Coast Vacations for Families

 Assateague Campsite Spotlight: Oceanside Drive-in Campsite